caleb531/dotfiles/README.md

 invaluable package which enables quick HTML expansion within Atom.
 This configuration consists of both preferences and snippets for HTML/CSS expansion.

-Please note that running the below symlink script will symlink `emmet/` to `~/.emmet`.
-Therefore, please ensure that this directory is set as your *Extensions Path* within the package's preferences (within Atom's Settings).
+Please ensure that the `~/.emmet` directory is set as your *Extensions Path* within the Atom package's preferences, because this directory is where my Atom configuration expects to find user configuration for Emmet.

 ## Configuration scripts